Jirka-Mayer/BachelorThesis/thesis-text.md

     figure containing primus incipit engraved using Mashcima with the corresponding Mashcima encoding

 The first symbol we need to encode is a note.
 A note has some duration and some pitch.
 These two pieces of information can vary independently, so it can seem logical to represent them using two vectors.
-The problem is that the connection temporal classification can output only one vector at a time.
+The problem is that the connectionist temporal classification can output only one vector at a time.
 To solve this, we take every possible combination of note duration and pitch and create a token for that case.

 | Mashcima token | Duration           | Pitch |
 | -------------- | ------------------ | ----- |